thoeltig/CodingChallenge.1BRC/README.md

 |P/invoke ReadFile & CloseHandle									|02:48:665|14.882|88.23|193.32|[File](https://github.com/thoeltig/CodingChallenge.1BRC/blob/930bd4974a37a8141b9c2e3a979823d97beb8455/src/1BRC.ConsoleRunner/Read/MeasurementsReader.cs)|
 |Parallel execution													|02:45:487|14.882|89.93|198.97|[File](https://github.com/thoeltig/CodingChallenge.1BRC/blob/a82118f8aa14a1a02a081a2382119350190aa9be/src/1BRC.ConsoleRunner/Read/MeasurementsReader.cs)|
 |Copied current code to .NET 5, changed to safe version & use spans	|02:52:967|15.157|87.63|191.32|[File](https://github.com/thoeltig/CodingChallenge.1BRC/blob/272ab456dbd98092b9ae3fab05fadc56c0b647cc/src/1BRC.Net5.ConsoleRunner/Read/MeasurementsReader.cs)|

+## Conclusion

+After a lot of tests and refactoring the final .NET Framework version with unsafe code and the .NET 5 version with safe code both reached close to 90% of the possible write & read speed.
+Maybe with a bit of tweaking a couple more seconds could be shaved of the result but right now it is only off by about 10 seconds of the maximum write & read speed which might only be theoretically possible.
+I might have to test this with a better device with more I/O speed in the future but for now it is enough.
+Also upgrading to newer versions of .NET will have a better performance.

+It was a fun challenge and I enjoyed learning a bit more about different ways and pitfalls when reading & writing files.